Government House, Port Harcourt

-The Government House, also known as Brick House or Governor's House, is located at Old GRA, Port Harcourt in Rivers State, Nigeria.
-It is the official residence of the Rivers State chief executive, the head of government, and the home to the governors of Rivers State and their families.
+The Rivers State Government House, also known as The Brick House or Governor's House, is the official residence and workplace of the Governor of Rivers State.
+Located in Old GRA, off Azikiwe Road in Port Harcourt, it has served as the governor's residence and office since its establishment in 1928.
+The name "Brick House" stems from its original structure, which was built using bricks.

 It serves as the venue for the Governor's official business, as well as the many high-level government conferences, receptions, and functions hosted by the occupant.

 Other events that take place at the Government House, include meetings such as that of the Executive Council, and the swearing-in of new cabinet members.
+The present occupant of the Brick House is the incumbent Governor of Rivers State, Sir Siminalayi Fubara.

+History

+The original Brick House, was constructed in 1928, and initially served as the residence for British colonial administrators.
+After the creation of Rivers State in 1967, it was repurposed as the Governor's office.